Prehistoric Cyprus: Chalcolithic

 The Neolithic culture was destroyed by an earthquake c.
 3800 BC.
-In the society that emerged there are no overt signs of newcomers but signs of continuity, therefore despite the violent natural catastrophe, there is an internal evolution that is formalised around 3500 BC with appearance of the first metalwork and the beginning of the Chalcolithic (copper and stone) period that lasted until about 2500/2300 BC.
+Despite the violent natural catastrophe there are signs of continuit with an internal evolution that is formalised around 3500 BC with appearance of the first metalwork and the beginning of the Chalcolithic (copper and stone) period that lasted until around 2500/2300 BC.
 Very few chisels, hooks and jewellery of pure copper have survived, but in one example there is a minimal presence of tin, something which may support contact with Asia Minor, where copper-working was established earlier.

 During the Chalcolithic period changes of major importance took place along with technological and artistic achievements, especially towards its end.
-The presence of a stamp seal and the size of the houses that was not uniform, both hint at property rights and social hierarchy.
-The same story is supported by the burials because some of them were deposited in pits without grave goods and some in shaft graves with relatively rich furniture, both being indications of wealth accumulation by certain families and social differentiation.
+The presence of a stamp seal and non uniform house size, both hint at property rights and social hierarchy.
+This is supported by burials as some were deposited in pits without grave goods and some in shaft graves with relatively rich furniture, both indications of wealth accumulation by certain families and social differentiation.

 The Eneolithic or Chalcolithic period is divided into the Erimi (Chalcolithic I) and Ambelikou/Ayios Georghios (Chalcolithic II) phases.

-The type site of the Neolithic I period is Erimi on the South coast of the island.
+The type site of the Neolithic I period is Erimi on the south coast of the island.
 The ceramic is characterised by red-on white pottery with linear and floral designs.
 Stone (steatite) and clay figurines with spread arms are common.
 In Erimi, a copper chisel has been found, this is the oldest copper find in Cyprus so far.
 Otherwise, copper is still rare.
 Another important Chalcolithic site is Lempa (Lemba).

 The Chalcolithic period did not come to an end at the same time throughout Cyprus, and lingered in the Paphos area until the arrival of the Bronze Age.